Syracuse Utah Temple

-The Syracuse Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints under construction in Syracuse, Utah.
-Plans to construct the temple were announced in April 2020 by church president Russell M. Nelson, during the church's general conference.
+The Syracuse Utah Temple is a temple of The Church of Jesus Christ of Latter-day Saints in Syracuse, Utah, United States.
+The intent to build the temple was announced on April 5, 2020, by church president Russell M. Nelson, during general conference.
+On January 29, 2025, the church announced the temple's dedication on June 8, 2025.
+It will be the 22nd operating temple in Utah, and the third in Davis County.

+The temple has a single attached end spire.
+A groundbreaking ceremony, to signify the beginning of construction, was held on June 12, 2021, conducted by Kevin R. Duncan, a general authority and executive director of the church’s Temple Department.

+History

+Plans to construct the temple were announced in April 2020 by church president Russell M. Nelson, during general conference.
 The temple will be the third in Davis County and the 22nd in the state of Utah.

 Plans announced in 2021 state the temple will be a three-story building of approximately 89,000 square feet.
 The groundbreaking for the temple occurred on June 12, 2021.
+It was the first temple groundbreaking attended by Utah Governor Spencer Cox.